-IMPACTS NATURE OF IMPACT PLANNED ACTIONS AND FOLLOW-UPS Opening up First Nations and Inuit communities and increasing mobility The impacts related to the opening up of the region are multiple and represent an important driving force for the transformation of the lifestyle resulting from increased mobility and easier access to the territory, particularly with the passenger transport service; better access to hunting camps and development of hunting areas around the railway line, facilitating the practice of traditional activities.
-Lifestyle adapted transportation, e.g., stops are on request and camps are along the rail line.
-Destabilization of local traditions and culture Hunting, fishing and harvesting: the annual cycle of land and resources use will be temporarily affected by the railway construction, wildlife possibly avoiding the area (especially during the construction phase); Change in consumption patterns (purchase, rather than supply from local resources).
-First Nations and Inuit ownership of the project (construction and operation) is essential for successful project integration.
-Formal monitoring program to verify the effectiveness of mitigation measures.
-Improved social cohesion Increased mobility that can foster stronger intercommunity ties, with more opportunities to meet; Easier for families to visit family members who are studying away and easier for students to return home.
-Not identified Creation of individual and collective wealth Job creation for the local population (construction and operation phases in addition to new employment opportunities); Development of railway activities and services; Regional economic development with industries such as handicrafts or tourism, ecotourism, sport hunting, etc.; Increased family income and reduction of material poverty; Reduction of costs of goods, building materials, food, energy, etc. In order for the employment benefits to be sustainable, the leading of such a project (construction and operation) by the First Nations and Inuit is essential.
-Research of economic opportunities (market study), in the interest of First Nations and Inuit.
-Development of business partnerships with First Nations and Inuit businesses.
-Active training and employment programs for the local population.
-Changes in quality of life Reduced commodity costs and continuous supply; Increase and diversification of consumer products and food; Decreased travel and transportation costs (e.g., \$130 by train vs \$1,000 by plane); Increased opportunities for social, recreational and sports interaction; Infrastructure development (access to communication infrastructure, housing construction, road infrastructure, etc.).
+IMPACTS NATURE OF IMPACT PLANNED ACTIO Opening up First Nations and Inuit communities and increasing mobility The impacts related to the opening up of the region are multiple and represent an important driving force for the transformation of the lifestyle resulting from increased mobility and easier access to the territory, particularly with the passenger transport service; better access to hunting camps and development of hunting areas around the railway line, facilitating the practice of traditional activities.
+Lifestyle adapted transportation, e.g., stops are on requi Destabilization of local traditions and culture Hunting, fishing and harvesting: the annual cycle of land and resources use will be temporarily affected by the railway construction, wildlife possibly avoiding the area (especially during the construction phase); Change in consumption patterns (purchase, rather than supply from local resources).
+First Nations and Inuit ownership of the project (construction) integration.
+Formal monitoring program to verify the effectiveness of Improved social cohesion Increased mobility that can foster stronger intercommunity ties, with more opportunities to meet; Easier for families to visit family members who are studying away and easier for students to return home.
+Not identified Creation of individual and collective wealth Job creation for the local population (construction and operation phases in addition to new employment opportunities); Development of railway activities and services; Regional economic development with industries such as handicrafts or tourism, ecotourism, sport hunting, etc.; Increased family income and reduction of material poverty; Reduction of costs of goods, building materials, food, energy, etc. In order for the employment benefits to be sustainable, the First Nations and Inuit is essential.
+Research of economic opportunities (market study), in the Development of business partnerships with First Nations Active training and employment programs for the local programs Changes in quality of life Reduced commodity costs and continuous supply; Increase and diversification of consumer products and food; Decreased travel and transportation costs (e.g., \$130 by train vs \$1,000 by plane); Increased opportunities for social, recreational and sports interaction; Infrastructure development (access to communication infrastructure, housing construction, road infrastructure, etc.).
 Not identified Healthier communities Reduced greenhouse gas emissions by reducing the use of cars and airplanes; Improved access to health services and specialists; Reduced costs of health care services.
 Not identified Security Improved food security; Improved access to housing: less expensive home construction resulting in improved services and access; Not identified First Nations and Inuit Empowerment The opening up of communities allows for community growth and the opening of possibilities for development, creating more independence for people and communities, especially if they are involved in the process.
-First Nations and Inuit communication and engagement mechanisms put in place throughout the project.
-First Nations and Inuit led project.
-First Nations and Inuit partnerships (49%) and non-Native businesses (51%) (A2A project).
+First Nations and Inuit communication and engagement First Nations and Inuit led project.
+First Nations and Inuit partnerships (49%) and non-Nation lest and camps are along the rail line.